SMILE: Discriminating milli-lens systems in a VLBI pilot project: Discussion

 This source (Fig.~\ref{fig:J0502}) is unclassified in the literature, and we could not find an optical counterpart.
 The source has been discarded as a milli-lens due to its high SBR at X-band of 8.26 and the significant difference in the spectra of components.
 No strong variability is observed, but there is an indication of an increase in the distance between the components.
 The source could be a core-jet or a CSO.

-\subsection{J0527+1743 (0524+176)}
+\subsubsection{J0527+1743 (0524+176)}

 This source (Fig.~\ref{fig:J0527}) is unclassified in the literature.
-It has an optical counterpart in SDSS classified as a galaxy with 22.47\,mag in r-band and photometric redshift $z=0.46\,{\pm}\,0.08$.
-We discarded this source as a milli-lens because of its SBR being $<$0.24 at X-band.
-The linear distance between components is $\sim$107\,pc.
+It has an optical counterpart in SDSS classified as a galaxy with 22.47\,mag at r-band and photometric redshift $z=0.46\,{\pm}\,0.08$.
+We discarded this source as a milli-lens because of its SBR being $<$\,0.24 at X-band.
+The linear distance between components is $\sim$\,107\,pc.
 The fractional variability is in slight excess of 20\,\%/yr, but we still judge this source as a good CSO candidate.
 Since both spectra are flat, the source could also qualify as SMBHB candidate.

-\subsection{J0616-1957 (0613-199)}
+\subsubsection{J0616-1957 (0613-199)}

 This source (Fig.~\ref{fig:J0616}) is unclassified in the literature.
-We discard this source as a milli-lens because of the high SBR at X-band of 8.49, the different spectra between components, and the clear extension of both emission regions towards the centre.
-The steep spectra and the edge-brightening of the two hotspots is typical for CSOs.
-There is no available redshift, but at a fiducial redshift of 1, the source would have a separation between components of $\sim$200\,pc.
-The fractional variability of the source is $<$$2(1+z)$\,\%/yr.
+We discarded this source as a milli-lens because of the high SBR at X-band of 8.49, the different spectra between components, and the clear extension of both emission regions towards the centre.
+The steep spectra and the edge-brightening of the two hotspots are typical for CSOs.
+There is no available optical counterpart and redshift, but at a fiducial redshift of 1, the source would have a separation between components of $\sim$\,200\,pc.
+The fractional variability of the source is $<2(1+z)$\,\%/yr.
 We deem this source a CSO.

-\subsection{J0732+6023 (0728+605)}
+\subsubsection{J0732+6023 (0728+605)}

-This source (Fig.~\ref{fig:J0732}) is classified as a flat-spectrum radio source measured around GHz frequencies \citep{2014ApJS..213....3M}.
+This source (Fig.~\ref{fig:J0732}) is classified as a flat-spectrum radio source measured around gigahertz frequencies \citep{2014ApJS..213....3M}.
 Our image shows an extended and bright region A, that is model-fitted with three components, and only component B comprising region B. We discarded the source as a milli-lens based on the very different spectra, where region A is very steep and component B has a very flat spectrum.
-It also did not pass our SBR test at X-band, being with $>23$ much in excess of our defined threshold.
-The maximum fractional variability of the source that we find is $\sim$7\,\%/yr.
+It also did not pass our SBR test at X-band, being with $>$\,23 much in excess of our defined threshold.
+The maximum fractional variability of the source that we found is $\sim$7\,\%/yr.
 This source is a CSO candidate, but could also still be a core-jet system.
-The linear distance between the components is $\sim$163\,pc, based on the photometric redshift of the optical counterpart of $1.064\,{\pm}\,0.162$ found in DESI DR8.
+The linear distance between the components is $\sim$163\,pc, based on the photometric redshift of the optical counterpart of $1.064\,{\pm}\,0.162$ found in DES DR8.

-\subsection{J0923-3435 (0921-343)}
+\subsubsection{J0923-3435 (0921-343)}